 Creating an effective ecommerce customer relationship management system takes hard work and critical thinking.
 But if you do it well, it will pay off tremendously.

-Selling on Amazon and/or eBay?
+Selling on Amazon, eBay and/or Walmart?
 Start building your CRM infrastructure now by connecting your marketplace accounts to a helpdesk.